Find sanctions targets and persons of interest

 Sources with global scope

-We integrate data from over eighty global sources, including official sanctions lists, data on politically exposed persons and entities of criminal interest.
+We integrate data from 161 global sources, including official sanctions lists, data on politically exposed persons and entities of criminal interest.

 Use OpenSanctions to manage business risk